 - Present a brief report of the project to colleagues in their department or college prior to the end of the project;

-- Deliver a talk in Spring 2020, as part of the Bennion Center’s “Lunch and Learn” seminar series.
+- Deliver a talk during the spring semester, as part of the Bennion Center’s “Lunch and Learn” seminar series.